kiboschool/course-pm-and-design/src/app-designs.md

 ## Brief
-By now, together with your squad, you should have completed your concept test report and have a pretty good idea of what solution your squad is working on.
-You should also have completed the individual design replication assignment and have some decent UI design practice with Figma.
+By now, your team has:
+- Completed the concept test report, and have a product direction
+- Completed the individual design replication assignment and praticed UI design  with Figma.

-For this assignment, your squad will be expected to design and submit at least four pages of your proposed solution (concept).
-Your solution can be either a website or mobile application.
-The solution your squad decides to move forward with should be an iteration of one of your concepts based on the takeaways you got from participants’ feedback.
+For this project, your squad will design and submit **at least** four pages of your proposed solution.
+Your solution should be either a website **or** mobile application.
+The solution your squad decides to move forward with should be based on the takeaways you got from participants’ feedback.

-## Hints and Guidiance
+## Guidance

+- Before beginning the visual design
+  - - Sketch the information architecture for your product, so you have a sense of the pages and how they link together.
+You may do this with pen/paper or on Google Slides or another digital tool
-- Before jumping into visual designs, sketch out the pages you want to design using Figjam or any other whiteboard collaboration tool you prefer.
-- The sketches don't have to look good, they just need to clearly highlight the feature/s you're designing so that as a squad, you all understand how your solution will work.
+  - Sketch out the pages you want to design using Figjam or any other whiteboard collaboration tool you prefer.
+The sketches don't have to look good.
+They need to clearly highlight the feature/s you're designing so that as a squad, you all understand how your solution will work.
-- Be sure that as a squad, you all agree on the design direction before you start designing in Figma.
+- Agree on the design direction with your squad before you start designing in Figma.
 This will help reduce disagreements once you're designing the UI.
-- Design direction pieces to agree on are; your solutions name, the brand colors for your solution, the typeface for your brand, what feature/s is/are being designed and how users will interact with these features on your website or mobile application.
+  - Design direction to agree on include your solutions name, the brand colors for your solution, the typeface for your brand, etc.
-- Once your squad has agreed on a design direction then it's time to jump into Figma and start designing.
+  - Once you have a design direction, jump into Figma and start designing.
-- How you split up this project is up to you and your squad.
-All members of a squad may decide to design some pages or one squad member may be delegated to design all the pages while other members take charge of the other “Final Project Milestones”.
-The main thing is that all squad members are; involved in the design direction, know what the solution looks like and how it works and that work on all “Final project Milestones” is split fairly.
+- Decide on an approach to split up the work
+  - Each member of the squad must design at least one page
+  - The rest of the design may be split up however you wish.
+For example, one person may be delegated to design the rest of teh pages while others focus on other aspects of the final project.
+But it is critical that each person design at least one page

 ## Submission